RPGroup-PBoC/mscl_survival/doc/section_5_methods.md

 ### Bacterial strains and growth conditions

 The bacterial strains are described in Table S1.
-The parent strain for the mutants used in this study was MJF641 [@edwards2012], a strain which had all seven mechanosensitive channels deleted.
+The parent strain for the mutants used in this study was MJF641 [@edwards2012] (generously provided by Drs.
+Samantha Miller and Ian Booth), a strain which had all seven mechanosensitive channels deleted.
 The MscL-sfGFP coding region from MLG910 [@bialecka-fornal2012] was integrated into MJF641 by P1 transduction, creating the strain D6LG-Tn10.
 Selection pressure for MscL integration was created by